-The Borough Council of King’s Lynn and West Norfolk, The National Trust and Norfolk Museums Service are working in partnership with the Town Deal Board to lead this project.
+The Borough Council of King’s Lynn and West Norfolk and the Norfolk Museums Service are working in collaboration with The National Trust to deliver this project.

 In June 2021, it was announced by the government that King’s Lynn had been allocated £25M in Town Deal funding.